evansuong/Water-Polo-Statbook/README.md

+# Overtime Water Polo Statook
-The Overtime Statbook v1.0 is a water polo statbook utility that keeps record of multiple water polo team stats throughout a season.
-This tool interacts with SQL Server to store, analyze, and present goals, assists, steals, blocks, exclusions, and turnovers of players and teams throughout their respective seasons.
+The Overtime Statbook v1.0.0 is a water polo statbook utility that keeps record of multiple water polo team stats throughout a season.
+This full-stack wpf application interacts with SQL Server to store, analyze, and present goals, assists, steals, blocks, exclusions, and turnovers of players and teams throughout their respective seasons.

 This tool can be used by coaches, players, and staff to keep track of team records, win/loss percentages, shot percentages, and much more.